Starting School – Reception

 One of the best ways to get to know a school is to visit.
-From September 2022, Eversley Primary School will allocate most Thursday mornings at 9.30am to show parents around the school during term time.
+From September 2023, Eversley Primary School will allocate most Thursday mornings to show parents around the school during term time.
 The parent tour is a group tour that starts at 9am, and lasts for approximately one hour.
 The parent tours take place during September 2023-January 2024 and parents are required to book on the tour.
 If you would like to attend, please email the school office at firstname.lastname@example.org..
 Our school prospectus gives parents/carers an overview of the school, and is available via the link.
 Please look through our website for more information.

-The ESAS provides an information booklet, which will be available to view on line at
+The ESAS provides an information booklet, which is available to view on line at